hikeventures/hikeventures.github.io/_posts/articles/products/2017-03-03-sawyer-lifestraw.markdown

 ## Conclusion

 Chosing a water filter system is of course a personal choice.
 In my case I like to have a water filter which does the job, is leighweight and has a long lifespan.
-Currently, I found the Sawyer Mini the perfect solution for my outdoor trips.
+Having used the Sawyer Mini for a long time I am quite excited to use the additional features of the MSR TrailShot.

 ---